 Coal is a cornerstone Australian industry built on the efforts of hard working Australians with the majority in regional areas.

-The industry employed around 46,000 workers in 2017, with another 120,000 indirect jobs supported by the coal industry.
+The industry employed around 50,000 workers in 2018 with another 120,000 indirect jobs supported by the coal industry.

-In 2016-17 Australia exported 202 Mt of thermal (energy) coal worth $18.9 billion and 177 Mt of metallurgical (steel-making) coal worth $35.3 billion.
+In 2018 Australia exported 203 Mt of thermal (energy) coal worth $22.6 billion and 179 Mt of metallurgical (steel-making) coal worth $37.8 billion.